-A minimum of 32 semester credit hours of approved coursework and research is required for the thesis option Master of Science degree.
-A minimum of 35 semester credit hours is required for thesis option students who include a summer internship in their degree plan.
+A minimum of 30 semester credit hours of approved coursework and research is required for the Master of Science thesis option degree.

-A minimum of 36 semester credit hours of approved coursework is required for the non-thesis option.
+A minimum of 30 semester credit hours of approved coursework is required for the non-thesis option degree.

 Ordinarily, students will devote the major portion of their time on work in one or two closely related fields.
-Other work will be in supporting fields of interest
+Other work will be in supporting fields of interest.